 Johnson’s concept of “fair and square” pricing, meaning JC Penney would not discount, led to a new logo.
 More importantly, it was positioned against a retail market that constantly discounts.
 The CEO was was banking on consumers who believed that a discounted price was the real price, and that they were being gouged when merchandise was not discounted.

 Johnson obviously miscalculated when he pinpointed what he thought was an emotional trigger for shoppers.
 Turns out it wasn’t emotional at all.
 In fact, a trip to a JCPenney store, as documented by Matthew Yglesias from Slate, demonstrated that the store hasn’t changed much either.

-Johnson failed.
+Johnson failed and added his strategy to the list of JC Penney mistakes.
 His emotional trigger – that other retailers are not honest – was a pricing story, which is rarely emotional.
-In fact, even an advertising campaign that showed an item being sold for less at JCPenney than in a competing retailer didn’t arouse anger in shoppers.
+In fact, even an advertising campaign that showed an item being sold for less at JC Penney than in a competing retailer didn’t arouse anger in shoppers.
 The ad was positively cheery.

 To his credit, Johnson had a coherent strategy in a market where few retailers even try.
 I mean, what exactly is Sears’ strategic plan?